json-schema-org/blog/pages/posts/website-analytics-snapshot-2023.md

 excerpt: "See what we discovered when looking at over 50 million requests to the JSON Schema org domain from the last 7 days"
 ---

 I grant you, 7 days isn't an ideal length of time to do an analysis over, but this is what we have for now.
 Previously, we had basic website analytics, but that only tells a fraction of the story.
-We run the website on GitHub pages with Cloudflare infront, which provides 7 days of analytics, critically, including direct access traffic.
+We run the website on GitHub pages with Cloudflare in front, which provides 7 days of analytics, critically, including direct access traffic.

 The JSON Schema website hosts the official meta-schemas.
 If you're not sure what that means, meta-schemas are JSON Schemas for JSON Schema.
 Why is this interesting?
 Well, we host all historical versions of the meta-schema, not just the most recent.
 And while we don't expect code to be making requests on a regular basis to download the meta-schemas, the number of requests strongly suggests that they do.